Daisy and Lilly Baker making baskets in the 1960s in Plumas County

 Not All work . . .
 Ever the Adventurer

 Though busy running her Lodge, Minnie continued to have an adventurous spirit.
 She climbed Mt.
-Lassen alone avoiding the intermittent eruptions happening at the time and was a regular visitor at the Drakesbad Resort to ride horses.
+Lassen alone, avoiding the intermittent eruptions that were happening then, and was a regular visitor at the Drakesbad Resort to ride horses.
 In winter months, she traveled the world.
 After paying back the debt of the Lodge, she sold it and moved from Chester – about the time of WWII — to Sacramento.
 Never to be idle, she made her living buying houses, repairing and reselling and or as we call it today, “flipping houses.”
 Truly a woman ahead of her time.

 Aka, Marie Potts, Local Maidu Indian

-Born in 1895 in Big Meadows (now Chester, CA), Maria Potts face restrictions as a young girl squelching her dreams and ambitions.
-Maria initially accepted these limitations, but with her resolve, she broke free of them.
-As a young student at Greenville Indian Industrial school, Maria navigated conditions that were perilous, even deadly, for many of her peers.
-Yet she excelled academically.
+Born in 1895 in Big Meadows (now Chester, CA), Maria Potts faced restrictions as a young girl, squelching her dreams and ambitions.
+Maria initially accepted these limitations, but she broke free of them with her resolve.
+As a young student at Greenville Indian Industrial School, Maria navigated perilous, even deadly, conditions for many of her peers.
+Yet, she excelled academically.
 Her adventurous spirit and intellectual ambition led her to transfer to Pennsylvania’s Carlisle Indian Industrial School.
 Potts was the first California Indian to graduate from that school.
 Due to this introduction of “life as young Indian woman” challenges only fueled her fire to become a well-recognized and honored activist for the rights of Indians.

 Activism Begins

 Potts returned to Greenville and she married a former classmate raising seven children.
-Upon moving to Sacramento, she was the co-founder of the Federated Indians of California and the California Inter-Tribal Council.
-In1947, she founded the oldest Native American newsletter in the nation, the Sacramento “The Smoke Signal.”
+Upon moving to Sacramento, she co-founded the Federated Indians of California and the California Inter-Tribal Council.
+In 1947, she founded the oldest Native American newsletter in the nation, the Sacramento “The Smoke Signal.”
 The newsletter focused on Indian rights and enlightening what she called “the sketchy” public knowledge of Indian Culture.

-Potts was a participant in the Occupation of Alcatraz , a well-publicized and noted Indian protest in 1969 to 1971.
+Potts participated in the Occupation of Alcatraz, a well-publicized and noted Indian protest from 1969 to 1971.

 Recognized and Honored

 She was acknowledged for her endeavors in July 1975 by having the second floor of the office building that houses California’s Department of Health and Welfare dedicated to her.
-A permanent display was unveiled at the ceremony memorializing her contributions to the advancement of Indian rights culture.
+A permanent display was unveiled at the ceremony, memorializing her contributions to advancing Indian rights culture.
 She beamed with pleasure when during the ceremony it was stated that over 700 years ago before the Pilgrims landed at Plymouth Rock the Maidu Indians were occupying the land on which the building now stands.
 Her only comment was, “I am glad you didn’t wait until I died to do this.”

 Potts Takes on the Governor of California

 One of her last battles was with Governor Reagan in 1974. over the building of the governor mansions on the bluffs above the American River, a gathering place for Maidus for thousands of years.
-When the battle to have one last ceremony at the site was lost, with her usual wit, humor and bite she said, referring to Reagan’s Indian battle movies, “He’s afraid of too many Indians coming together at once.
-Afterall, he doesn’t have the Calvary to come along and save him anymore.”
+When the battle to have one last ceremony at the site was lost, she said with her usual wit, humor and bite, referring to Reagan’s Indian battle movies, “He’s afraid of too many Indians coming together at once.
+After all, he doesn’t have the Calvary to come along and save him anymore.”

 Marie Potts died in 1978 in Susanville while traveling at the age of eighty-three.